How to Write an Investor Update — Important Tips and Examples

 You can also create custom dashboards from scratch to ensure you present the right metrics at the opportune time.
 And with role-based permissions, you can share the canvas directly with investors so they can always check in on company performance.

 Don’t give investors backward-looking data points.
 Show you have your eye on the future and the company’s potential to grow and succeed.
 Mosaic’s finance automation helps you demonstrate proactive financial analysis and strategic insight into improved operational efficiency, profitability, and growth for the business.
+Financial data analysis software, like Mosaic, can empower you to create dynamic forecasts and projections that offer a forward-looking perspective to investors.

 Request a personalized demo today and discover how Mosaic can help you create investor updates that instill confidence and keep investors engaged.